-As a result of sloppy mortgage lending practices starting in the mid-1990s and peaking in 2006, particularly in the USA and the subsequent global recession, the world's leading economies sunsequently met and created a new set of standard mortgage lending guidelines for essentially the world.
-In Canada, the new rules called "OSFI B-20" took full effect in late 2012, and then in November 2014 round 2 or OSFI B-21 was finalized further aimed at enforcing conistenancy in mortgage underwriting and approvals.
+As a result of sloppy mortgage lending practices starting in the mid-1990s and peaking in 2006, particularly in the USA and the subsequent global recession, the world's leading economies subsequently met and created a new set of standard mortgage lending guidelines for essentially the world.
+In Canada, the new rules called "OSFI B-20" took full effect in late 2012, and then in November 2014 round 2 or OSFI B-21 was finalized further aimed at enforcing consistency in mortgage underwriting and approvals.

 These new rules create significant challenges for self-employed seeking mortgage financing who cannot easily confirm they make enough income to safely pay their mortgage and other debts.
 Let's take a closer look at how a self-employed borrower can prove their income:

-In summary, the time-tested advice for business owners of minimizing your income by maximizing your expenses could BITE YOU HARD at mortgage time and could lead to either a "rejected" outcome, or added expense, headaches and restrictions.
+In summary, the often-heard advice for business owners of minimizing your income by maximizing your expenses could BITE YOU HARD at mortgage time and could lead to either a "rejected" outcome, or added expense, headaches and restrictions.

 The Good News:

 To get a complimentary situation assessment, let's talk.
 Please click the link below and send us a few details about your situation.

 It's important to be current with your Income Tax, as it impacts your ability to qualify for a mortgage in Canada (or not).

 SUPER-PRIORITY - ouch.
 What the heck is that and why should I care?
 If you want to get a mortgage and income tax isn't you favourite topic, time to learn.